woink/eth-taipei-confetti/README.md

 ## How it works

-Confeti is powered by 1inch, Cruvegrid and Flow.
+Confeti is powered by 1inch, Cruvegrid.
 1inch Fusion+ handles cross-chain swaps, abstracting the complexity away from the user.
 It’s also used to index the supported tokens.

 Cruvegrid BaaS indexes the user's cross-chain swap history without requiring custom code in our backend.